CESSProject/doc-v2/storage-miner/running.md

 # Common Operations

-**Check CESS chain sync status**
+## Check CESS Chain Sync Status

 ```bash
 docker logs chain
 ```

-As shown in the figure below, if we see that the height of the block corresponding to "best" is about the latest height in [CESS Explorer](https://testnet.cess.cloud/), it means the local chain node synchronization is completed.
+As shown below, if we see that the height of the block corresponding to "best" is about the latest height in [CESS Explorer](https://testnet.cess.cloud/), it means the local chain node synchronization is completed.

 ![CESS Blockchain Synchronization Completed](../assets/storage-miner/running/sync-status.png)

 Only when the chain synchronization is completed can you operate other functions such as increase the staking, view the status of the node, etc.

-**View the storage node log**
+## View the Storage Node Log

 ```bash
 docker logs bucket
 ```

-As shown in the figure below, seeing `/kldr-testnet` indicates that the network environment is a test network, and seeing `Connected to the bootstrap node...` indicates that there is a connection to the bootstrap node.
+As shown below, seeing `/kldr-testnet` indicates that the network environment is a test network, and seeing `Connected to the bootstrap node...` indicates that there is a connection to the bootstrap node.

 ![Storage Node Log](../assets/storage-miner/running/view-node-log.webp)

-**View bucket status**
+## View Bucket Status

 ```bash
 cess bucket stat